This Master’s programme is informed by the thriving 21st Century research community at the University of Lincoln.

 The Master of Architecture (Global Practice) recognises the global and interdisciplinary nature of design practice in the built environment.
 It is designed for professionals with ambitions to lead in global design practice.
 In teaching, learning and assessment, the emphasis is on interdisciplinary teamwork and project-based design in the built environment.

-Studying for an MA Art by Research is designed to allow independent research in an area of your choice, supervised and supported by a team of academics.
-You will have access to a range of training opportunities provided by the University with the aim of developing your research skills.
+MA by Research Art is designed to allow independent research in an area of your choice, supervised and supported by a team of academics.
+You can access to a range of training opportunities provided by the University with the aim of developing your research skills.

-The University of Lincoln offers research programmes at MPhil and PhD level across a wide range of art and design disciplines.
+The University of Lincoln offers research programmes at MPhil and PhD level in a range of fine and contemporary art specialisms in a vibrant artistic community.
 Research students can benefit from a range of training opportunities to develop their research skills.

 This MA by Research is designed for students who have a clearly-defined research project and wish to develop advanced knowledge in a particular field, without studying for the more extended degree of MPhil/PhD.
 The MA by Research in Conservation takes the form of supervised individual research, providing the chance to complete a dissertation.